Ministry of Justice (Jamaica)

-Introduction

 The Ministry of Justice (headed by the Minister of Justice) was established in 2001 after having severed ties with the Ministry of National Security and Justice.
 As a result, prior to the change in 2001, there are past individuals who were referred to as the Minister of National Security and Justice.
 Additionally, certain Ministers of Justice has also served simultaneously as the Attorney General of Jamaica.
 The Ministry of Justice is responsible for tasks such as administering legislation, delivering justice services, and providing policy support and analyses of law-related issues."